geitanksha/embedded-systems-biped/biped/README.md

 ### Objectives

-1. Implement all Lab 8 todos in `controller.cpp`.
+1. Implement changes in `controller.cpp`.
-2. Implement all Lab 8 todos in `interrupt.cpp`.
+2. Implement changes in `interrupt.cpp`.
-3. Implement all Lab 8 todos in `maneuver_planner.cpp`.
+3. Implement changes in `maneuver_planner.cpp`.
-4. Implement all Lab 8 todos in `parameter.h`.
+4. Implement changes in `parameter.h`.
-5. Implement all Lab 8 todos in `task.cpp`.
+5. Implement changes in `task.cpp`.
-6. Implement all Lab 8 todos in `waypoint_planner.cpp`.
+6. Implement changes in `waypoint_planner.cpp`.

 RTDC the comment blocks in the above header and source files for detailed steps and instructions.
 Search for `// TODO LAB 8 YOUR CODE HERE.` in the above header and source files to locate the todos.

-### Demo [100 pts]
+### Demonstration

 1. [50 pts] Demonstrate that your Biped can correctly execute the waypoint planner example plan.
 It is alright if the Z attitude of the Biped drifts during the plan due to nearby magnetic fields.
 The Biped should move forward and in reverse with a moderate speed and roughly turn to the Z attitude controller references specified by the plan, if any.
 2. [50 pts] Demonstrate that your Biped can correctly execute the maneuver planner example plan.
 It is alright if the Z attitude of the Biped drifts during the plan due to nearby magnetic fields.
 The Biped should move forward and in reverse with a moderate speed and roughly turn to the Z attitude controller references specified by the plan, if any.

 If one fails to complete a demo, partial credits will be given by examining each todo's completion and correctness.

-## Lab 9: Applications
+## Part 4: Applications

-You have achieved so much at this point.
-It is time to have some fun!
-At this point, there are no further implementation-related objectives.
-Instead, you will enjoy using the codebase you built and focus on its applications.
 In this lab, create your own custom waypoint-based and maneuver-based plans for your Biped and instruct it to accomplish any meaningful tasks such as obstacle avoidance, object following, etc. Optionally, stream the camera images from the Biped to your computer while the Biped is in operation.

 Remember to use the same Biped you used in the previous labs.
 Otherwise, your gains might not work.
 If you notice any loose components, notify the TA immediately, as loose parts might affect the control performance.

 ### Objectives

-1. Implement all Lab 9 todos in `maneuver_planner.cpp`.
+1. Implement changes in `maneuver_planner.cpp`.
-2. Implement all Lab 9 todos in `waypoint_planner.cpp`.
+2. Implement changes in `waypoint_planner.cpp`.

 RTDC the comment blocks in the above header and source files for detailed steps and instructions.
 Search for `// TODO LAB 9 YOUR CODE HERE.` in the above header and source files to locate the todos.

 ### Optional Objectives: Camera

-1. Implement all Lab 9 todos in `task.cpp`.
+1. Implement changes in `task.cpp`.

 Stream the camera images from the Biped to your computer while the Biped is in operation.
 The Biped connects to the `IllinoisNet_Guest` Wi-Fi network by default.
 Restart the Biped if it fails to connect to the Wi-Fi network.
 Once connected, the Biped's IP address is printed onto its OLED display.
 Then, it is required to register the Biped's MAC address with the university using [this portal](https://clearpasspub.techservices.illinois.edu/guest/auth_login.php).
 The MAC address of the Biped is printed to the terminal during `make upload`.